NimaBavari/EnORM/README.md

 >
 > **length** : `int | None` (default `None`)
 >
 > Max length of the value.
-Provided only when the type of the column is `String`.
+Provided only when the type of the column is `.types.String`.
 >
 > **rel** : `.fkey.ForeignKey | None` (default `None`)
 >